rbrabson/heist/README.md

 HEIST_FILE_STORE_DIR="./store/heist/"
 HEIST_FILE_NAME="heist.json"

+# You can use this variable to point at a development server, in which case any
+# changes you have made will only appear on the development server.
+# HEIST_GUILD_ID="<server ID>"

 # Heist Theme Configruation.
 If running within a container, you must use the values
 # below.
 If running as a stand-alone application, you can change them to your
 # preferred location.